 From cyberbullying to social networking each year SID aims to address the current issues that influence especially young users online.
 Internet is a powerfull tool with enormous opportunities for learning, enhancing skills and acquiring new abilities and knowledge.
 However, with opportunities come risks.
 The goal of SID is to raise awareness but also to help by concrete actions to create not only a safe place but also a better place to be when being online.
 In order to achieve this goal SID offers the possibility for children, young students, teachers, parents, industry, policy makers, decision takers and other stakeholders to co-create better Internet.

-The Safer Internet Day 2015 promoted this collaborative approach of all stakeholders - "Let's create better Internet together".
+The Safer Internet Day 2015 promoted the collaborative approach of all stakeholders - "Let's create better Internet together".

 To discover resources on online safety and more information about the network of European Safer Internet Centres visit the Better Internet for Kids website.